-The requirements below presume that the student begins the program having completed an MSc.
+The requirements below presume that the student begins the program having completed an M.Sc.
 Degree.

 The requirements are:

-Total of 90 credit hours:
+Total of 90 credit hours

-- 35 of the 90 hours must be graduate-level courses. - 12 of these 35 hours must be graduate courses from the Department of Geological Sciences.
-In exceptional cases (e.g., when a student enters the Ph.D program with a strong background in the geological sciences and finds few courses in the department that will support their doctoral research program), a candidate may petition the Graduate Studies Committee in writing to waive this requirement. - Transfer of credit up to 30 credit hours of graduate classes can be transferred from another institution, as long as a grade of 'B' or higher was earned.
-Pass/Fail or 'S' graded classes cannot be transferred.
+- 35 of the 90 hours must be graduate-level courses. - 20 of the 35 hours of coursework must be in geological sciences.
+The remaining credit hours may include electives and coursework required to fulfill the minor. - 12 of these 35 hours must be graduate courses from the Indiana University Department of Geological Sciences.
+In exceptional cases (e.g., when a student enters the Ph.D. program with a strong background in the geological sciences from another university and finds few courses in the department that will support their doctoral research program), a candidate may petition the Graduate Studies Committee in writing to waive this requirement. - Up to 30 credit hours of graduate classes can be transferred from another institution, providing a grade of 'B' or higher was earned.
+Pass/Fail or 'S' graded classes cannot be transferred without a letter of clarification from the instructor that a B or higher equivalent would have been awarded.
 Courses to be transferred must be approved by the University Graduate School and must have been completed within the 7 calendar years prior to passing the Qualifying Exam.

-Minimum Grade Point Average - All Ph.D students must maintain a 3.0 (B) grade point average.
+Minimum Grade Point Average: All Ph.D. students must maintain a 3.0 (B) grade point average.

-G901 Advanced Research - Dissertation credits as G901 can be taken when the student has fulfilled all the course requirements detailed above, and completed 90 credit hours.
+G901 Advanced Research: Dissertation credits as G901 can be taken when the student has fulfilled all the course requirements detailed above, and completed 90 credit hours of graduate-level coursework.
 A maximum of 6 semesters of G901 is permitted.
 G901 is currently 6 credit hours per spring and fall semester.
-Summer enrollment is not required unless the student intends to receive the degree during summer, in which case the student should enroll in 1 credit of G810 is necessary.
+Summer enrollment is not required unless the student intends to receive the degree during summer, which necessitates enrollment in 1 credit of G810.